topickering/express-upload-api/README.md

 # Express Upload API

-A file upload API using Express.js
+A file upload API using Express.js.

+The application can handle POST requests uploading a .csv file.
+The file is then parsed and processed using a mocked external call.
+The status of the processing can be checked.

 ## Endpoints